The English-Speaking, German-Loving, French Politician Europe Has Been Waiting for

 Significantly, Macron repeatedly praised Merkel for maintaining, even in the face of terrorism, “our common values and preserving our common dignity by welcoming and lodging refugees in distress.”
 But Macron had not only come to praise Merkel on her refugee policy but to provoke her on her monetary policy.
 Describing the euro as little more than a “weak Deutsche mark,” he urged Germany to adopt a pro-growth and pro-investment strategy, all the while cutting slack to the EU’s struggling members.
 Should Berlin fail to do so, Macron warned, the euro “would be dismantled in 10 years’ time.”
 In a clever riff on the concept of sovereignty — which now has totemic significance for Europe’s nationalist right — Macron went on to argue that the euro will be saved only if Europe, and not its constituent members, acts like a truly sovereign body.

 Not only has he challenged the Gaullist concept of national sovereignty, but Macron is also challenging the Gaullist concept of the state.
 Rather than maintaining the dirigiste model bequeathed by the concept’s namesake, Macron is an unapologetic liberal.
 Not surprisingly, the policies he enacted as economy minister remain radioactive among many on the left.
 The so-called “loi Macron” of 2015 bundled together a number of modest labor reforms, in particular allowing stores to remain open on Sundays, that sparked waves of union demonstrations and a schism within the Socialist Party.
 But Macron not only had the support of one important union, the CFDT, but also powerful old-guard Socialists like Gérard Collomb, the mayor of Lyon.
 Several other powerful figures on the left have since gravitated toward his candidacy, including the influential architect and intellectual Roland Castro and Daniel Cohn-Bendit, the former revolutionary of 1968 and current Green Party representative in the European Parliament.
-(Cohn-Bendit was, in fact, slouching prominently in the front row during Macron’s speech at Humboldt, right next to Germany’s former foreign minister, the Social Democrat Joschka Fischer.)
+(Cohn-Bendit was, in fact, slouching prominently in the front row during Macron’s speech at Humboldt, right next to former German Foreign Minister Joschka Fischer.)

 Most telling, though, was the enthusiastic legion of students sitting in the auditorium’s mezzanine.
 Macron made a point of directly addressing them during his talk, just as the students made a point of repeatedly cheering both his economic and political stances.
 What we might call Macronomie 201 has a swelling enrollment in France as well.
 In contrast to the staid and sparse crowds at the rallies of his opponents, Macron’s campaign events consistently draw thousands of loud and enthusiastic supporters.
 Last week, fewer than 300 people attended a speech by Valls in Clermont-Ferrand — the same city where, a week earlier, Macron drew a standing-room-only crowd of 2,000, with another 500 turned away at the doors.
 Reflecting Macron’s burgeoning popularity, polls now credit him with 20 percent of the vote, placing him in third place behind Le Pen and Fillon.
 In a startling poll published last week by French pollster Ifop, Macron would defeat not only Le Pen with 65 percent of the vote, but also Fillon by 52 percent, in the second round of the election.